Do you want to auto-apply coupons in WooCommerce using coupon URLs?

 Here, check the ‘Date Range Schedules’ box.

-In this way, you can organize all your promotions in advance.
+You can use this WooCommerce automation to organize all your promotions in advance.
 It also means you don’t have to remember to turn the coupon off once the promotion has finished.

 When you’re happy with how the coupon is set up, go ahead and click on the ‘URL Coupons’ tab, which is where you’ll create the coupon URL.

-When you click on ‘Publish,’ the plugin will automatically fill in the ‘Coupon URL’ field using the coupon’s title.
+When you click on ‘Publish,’ the plugin will automatically create a URL and add it to the ‘Coupon URL’ field.
 For example, if your code is BlackFriday50, then the coupon URL will be www.example.com/BlackFriday50.

 To do this, simply type the new value into the ‘Code URL Override’ field.

-When a shopper visits the coupon URL page, Advanced Coupons will redirect them to your store’s cart page, with the code already applied.
+When a shopper visits the coupon URL page, Advanced Coupons will redirect them to your WooCommerce cart page with the code already applied.

 This allows them to start the checkout process straight away, so it’s a good option for most websites.
-However, you can redirect the visitor to a different page, such as a page showing your most popular products.
+However, you may want to redirect customers to a different page, such as a landing page showing your most popular products.

 To do this, simply enter the new URL into the ‘Redirect to URL’ field.

-By default, Advanced Coupons will show a ‘Coupon applied successfully’ message to anyone who lands on your site using the coupon link.
+By default, Advanced Coupons will show a ‘Coupon applied successfully’ message to anyone who lands on your WordPress blog or website using the coupon link.
 If you want to show a different message, then simply type it into the ‘Custom Success Message’ box.

-When you’re happy with how the coupon is configured, simply click on the ‘Publish’ button to make it live.
+When you are happy with how the coupon is configured, simply click on the ‘Publish’ button to make it live.

-You can now share this link with your customers, for example by sending them an email or posting the URL on social media.
-Every time someone clicks on the link, Advanced Coupons will apply the coupon to their cart automatically.
+You can now share this link with your customers, for example, by sending them an SMS notification or email newsletter.
+Every time someone clicks on the link, Advanced Coupons will enable the auto-apply coupon code to their cart right away.

-The next step is promoting the coupon URL so that shoppers can find it, and click on it.
+The next step is promoting the coupon URL so that shoppers can find it and automatically apply it.

-First, it’s smart to promote the coupon URL to your email newsletter subscribers and social media followers.
+First, it’s smart to promote the coupon URL to your email list and social media followers.
 Once you’ve done that, you can also promote the coupon URL on your WordPress website.

 The easiest way to do this is by using OptinMonster.
 It is the best conversion optimization software on the market and helps you turn website visitors into paying customers.